auberginehill/get-hash-value/README.md

                 <p>
                     <li>
                         <h5>Parameter <code>-Algorithm</code></h5>
                         <p>with aliases <code>-Type</code>, <code>-Hash</code>, <code>-HashType</code>, <code>-Version</code> and <code>-Algo</code>.
-If the <code>-Algorithm</code> parameter is added to the command launching Get-HashValue, only the defined type of hash value of the object file(s) is displayed and written to the text file.
-The valid values for <code>-Algorithm</code> parameter are MD5, SHA1, SHA256, SHA384, SHA512, MACTripleDES or RIPEMD160.
-For best results, please specify only one valid value for <code>-Algorithm</code> parameter in one get hash value command.
-To make the <code>-Algorithm</code> parameter accept multiple values may be the focus of further development in Get-HashValue.
+To enter multiple values to the <code>-Algorithm</code> parameter, please separate each individual entity with a comma.
+If the <code>-Algorithm</code> parameter is added to the command launching Get-HashValue, the defined types of hash values of the object file(s) are displayed and written to the text file.
+The valid values for -Algorithm parameter are MD5, SHA1, SHA256, SHA384, SHA512, MACTripleDES and RIPEMD160.
 If no <code>-Algorithm</code> parameter is defined in the command launching Get-HashValue, all the available hash values (i.e. MD5, SHA256, SHA1, SHA384, SHA512, MACTripleDES and RIPEMD160) are displayed and written to a text file.</p>
                     </li>
                 </p>
             </ul>